AradhitaB/pedestrian-crash-visAnalysis/README.md

 *insert abstract*

 ## Methodology
 This repository contains the code and miscelleneous files associated with this project.
-All associated data can be found at our [Google Drive Page](https://drive.google.com/drive/folders/1zV8nrWAy6M-6Nqk79x9HWR8P9WRCwkOM?usp=drive_link).
+All associated data can be found at our [Google Drive Page](https://drive.google.com/drive/folders/1zV8nrWAy6M-6Nqk79x9HWR8P9WRCwkOM?usp=drive_link), where the zip files include the respective datasets stored by year, or the various versions of the reduced dataset.

 ### Preprocessing